withmonumental/docs/src/guides/right_to_be_forgotten.md

 For more information about subscription, please refer to the section [Space Subscription](/guides/spaceSubscription.md).
 :::

-If you decide that you are not yet ready to show your artwork, you have the possibility to **unpublish** your artwork or to make invisible.
+If you decide that you are not yet ready to show your artwork, you have the possibility to **unpublish** your artwork or to make it invisible.
 This is also known as the right to be forgotten.

 To do this:
 1. Click on your artwork